 Now turn the thermostat up at least 5° above the house temperature.
-Go feel the vents again after a few minutes?
+Feel the vents again after a few minutes?
 Is the air coming from the vents hot or warm?
 No. Keep reading.
 Has anyone changed the thermostat recently?

 - Something could be wrong with the compressor.
-It could have an electrical problem or it could have a mechanical issue.
-Either way a professional should troubleshoot the compressor problem and fix it.
-Hopefully this is not your problem.
+It could have an electrical problem, or it could have a mechanical issue.
+Either way, a professional should troubleshoot the compressor problem and fix it.
+Hopefully, this is not your problem.

-There are other reasons your heat pump could be blowing cold air but those are the basics.
-Rebecca, if I was close to where you live I would come out and take a look at your system and tell you what was wrong and repair it for you.
+There are other reasons your heat pump could be blowing cold air instead of heat, but those are the basics.
+Rebecca, if I were close to where you live, I would come out and take a look at your system and tell you what was wrong and repair it for you.
 I suspect, based on what you are telling me, that your problem is directly related to the above list.

 Glad I could help!!
-If you have problems with your HVAC system give a shout and we will try to help you.
+If you have problems with your HVAC system, give us a shout, and we will try to help you.
 You can use our uploader (on the menu to the right) to send us photos and a description of the problem.
-Rebecca used the uploader to send us some pics of her thermostat wiring and it worked great!!
+Rebecca used the uploader to send us some pics of her thermostat wiring, and it worked great!!